Kees1958/uBol-stripped/README.md

 PRIVACY FIRST
 uBol-stripped contains no analytics, no telemetry and no ads.
 It never sends any data about your browsing to anyone.
 Filter lists are compiled and bundled inside the extension — no external servers are contacted except to check one optional list of suspicious hosting domains when you enable that feature.

-BASED ON UBLOCK ORIGIN LITE
-Built on the open-source uBlock Origin Lite (MV3), refactored for simplicity and extended with per-site modes, a live traffic monitor, custom rule management and advanced security & privacy toggles.

 WHAT IS CHANGED?
 In layman's terms we (Claude AI and me) used the strong bones of uBO-lite and stripped it from (less well programmed features to keep up with AdGuard Mv3).
 Next we added some open source AdGuard skills (for a one man band it is hard to beat a team of developers).
 Next I added some features which in my opinion were missing in uBO-lite (see pictures).
 To make the code easy to understand, extend and debug I refactored the strong uBO-lite bones using four (old structured programming) principles (nerd alert):